KristinLieber/population-map/README.md

 # population-map
-Uses data visualization tool D3 to illustrate the distribution of the American population across cities and states
+Uses data visualization tool D3 to illustrate the distribution of the American population across cities and states.

+Place all four files in the same folder and spin up a local server and the map should run as a webpage.
+The map demonstrates several interactive features including zooming, panning, selection, color, shape size, buttons, and hovering for additional information.